 The Dilkusha Palace in an Indianised European style was built by Nawab Saadat Ali Khan (ruled 1798-1814), as a hunting retreat, set in extensive grounds.
 The house is said to be modelled on Vanbrugh’s Seaton Delaval in Northumberland.

 Moti Mahal (or Pearl Palace) of Lucknow was named after its pearl-shaped dome.
-It is is located along the Gomti river and was commissioned by Nawab Saadat Ali Khan (r.
+It is located along the Gomti river and was commissioned by Nawab Saadat Ali Khan (r.
 1798-1814).
-It appears to have been built for purposes of defence, or to keep a check on the advance of an enemy.
+It appears to have been built for purposes of defence or to keep a check on the advance of an enemy.

 The Chhota Imanbara is also known as the Husainabad Imambara or Palace of Lights.
 It was built between 1837 and 1842 by Muhammed Ali Shah to serve as a mausoleum.
 The complex consists of a forecourt and main court.
-The imambara is located within the main court and has two tombs on either side.
+The Imambara is located inside the main court and has two tombs on either side.
 A gilded dome dominates the building and is covered with minarets, small domes, arches and a miniature replica of the Taj Mahal.

 Lucknow suffered the devastation and ruin of a British onslaught aimed at crushing the revolt during the Indian Sepoy Mutiny in 1857.